Bay Area Family Photographer Blog

 Dads

 When in doubt, my go-to suggestion is to aim for a comfortable, stylish, and timeless look.
-A well-fitted button-down shirt (short or long sleeve) paired with khakis or jeans is always a great choice.
+A well-fitted button-down (short or long sleeve) paired with khakis or dark, long pants is always a great choice.

-To elevate the look, consider layering — a sweater or henley over a button-down works really well and adds warmth and texture, especially for cooler sessions.
+To elevate the look, consider layering like a sweater or henley over a button-down works really well and adds warmth and texture, especially for cooler sessions and long pants.
+Again, think elevated casual.

 As for shoes, keep it simple, stylish, and comfortable — think boots, loafers, or clean sneakers that won’t steal attention from the moment.

-To keep things clean and classic, try to avoid light-washed jeans, baggy fits, loud graphics, or anything too distracting on camera.
+To keep things clean and classic, try to avoid baggy fits, loud graphics, or anything too distracting on camera.

 3. What to Wear for Family Photoshoot: Kids & Babies